Tamerlano: Act 1

 The defeated Ottoman Emperor Bajazet is brought in chains to the court of Tamerlano.
 Tamerlano has ordered Andronico to remove the chains, but Bajazet is mistrustful of this action.
 Bajazet adds that the only reason he does not commit suicide is his love for his daughter, Asteria.
 (Aria: "Forte e lieto a morte andrei").
-Tamerlano arrives and orders Andronico to try and obtain Bajazet and Asteria's consent for Asteria to marry Tamerlano, with a reward for Andronico of the Greek throne, marriage with Irene, and freedom for Bajazet.
-Andronico is troubled, as he brought his love Asteria to try and soften Tamerlano, only to see Tamerlano fall in love with her.
+Tamerlano arrives and orders Andronico to try to obtain Bajazet and Asteria's consent for Asteria to marry Tamerlano, with a reward for Andronico of the Greek throne, marriage with Irene, and freedom for Bajazet.
+Andronico is troubled, as he brought his love Asteria to try to soften Tamerlano, only to see Tamerlano fall in love with her.
 (Aria: "Bella Asteria").
 Tamerlano tells Asteria of his intentions and the offer to Andronico, which makes her angry at Andronico's seeming betrayal.

 Bajazet declines Tamerlano's offer, and furthermore is angry at his daughter's seeming meekness at Tamerlano's demands.
 (Aria: "Ciel e terra armi di sdegno").
 However, once alone, Asteria says that despite Andronico's apparent treachery, her feelings for him have not changed.
 (Aria: "Deh, lasciatemi.")
 Irene arrives to learn that she is no longer to marry Tamerlano, but instead Andronico.
 Andronico tells Irene that she can still change the outcome if she pretends to be her own messenger and takes issue with Tamerlano.
 She agrees to this plan, while he bemoans his current compromised situation.